 Travel with GLOBIO

-Why travel with GLOBIO?
-We have fun!
-We explore beyond the brochures, and experience the heart of a place.
+Explore beyond the brochures, and experience the heart of a place, with GLOBIO

 Travel is a prominent part of our education program.
 As the most genuine form of experiential learning, travel invites you to immerse yourself within the world, and inspire the curiosity within you.
 Your journey begins from the moment you book — with educational resources sent right to your inbox to prepare you for your upcoming adventure.
 With GLOBIO, you won’t just see incredible wildlife and spectacular biodiversity but experience and understand them within their greater global context.
 In order to understand the broader conservation picture, you will have the chance to: